AlexandreGaubil/discord-auth/README.md

 ## Usage

 This requires Python 3.7 or higher.
+Make sure that `pip` is installed as well.

 Start by installing [discord.py](https://pypi.org/project/discord.py/) by running: